anvichip/AI-code-detection-ML/README.md

 # AI Code Dectection

+## Project Introduction
 This project focuses on training machine learning models to distinguish between human-written and AI-generated code using CodeBERT.
 The following machine learning models are trained and used to classify between AI and human generated code.
 - MLP
 - Random Forest
 - SVM
 - XGBoost
 - Ensemble Model
-  - A soft-voting ensemble that combines Random Forest, SVM, XGBoost, and MLP by averaging their predicted probabilities
+  - A soft-voting ensemble that combines Random Forest, SVM, XGBoost, and MLP by averaging their predicted probabilities.

 ## Installation
 ```